Wooder/HowToPatchFlutterEngine1_22_6_gpu_crash/README.md

 1. For a debug build on an iOS Device `flutter run --local-engine-src-path="/Users/yourusername/src/engine/src" --local-engine="ios_debug_unopt"`.
 2. For a debug build on an iOS simulator `flutter run --local-engine-src-path="/Users/yourusername/src/engine/src" --local-engine="ios_debug_sim_unopt"`.
-3. For a release build:`flutter run --local-engine-src-path="/Users/yourusername/src/engine/src" --local-engine="--local-engine="ios_release_unopt"`.
+3. For a release build:`flutter run --local-engine-src-path="/Users/yourusername/src/engine/src" --local-engine="ios_release_unopt"`.

 Now the app starts with the patched engine.